Victim Blaming or Post Trauma Growth?

 The space between where we are and where we want to be – the flourishing and thriving – is filled with introspection, inner and outer work.

-“Growing” was not the same as taking liability for the illness in my body or the double-injury from flawed medical interventions.
+“Growing” was not the same as accepting liability for the illness in my body or the double-injury from flawed medical interventions.

-All my growth, from survival-mode, to where I am today (and I’m still on that healing path), was about what I had control over in terms of getting my broken body, mind, and soul to a safer, healthier place.
+All my growth, from survival-mode, to where I am today (I’m still on recovery/symptoms management), was about what I had control over in terms of getting my broken body, mind, and soul to a safer, healthier place.

-Lots of introspection, learning to honor my body and her limits, dietary changes, removing toxins, inspecting specific cultures and experiences which contributed to my distressed life, sinking into Belovedness are amongst some of the things I needed to explore.
+Lots of introspection, learning to honor my body and her limits, dietary changes, removing toxins, inspecting specific ideas and experiences which contributed to my distressed life, sinking into Belovedness are some of the things I needed to explore.

 None of it was about me being liable for what happened to me.
 It was about where I wanted to be and what it would take to get there AND thrive there.